 7. It’s inventor

 The inventor of Bitcoin is named Satoshi Nakamoto, which is actually a pseudonym of a person who does not know if he is male or female or is a group of programmers.
-For several years, this name has been attributed to different characters (including Dorian Nakamoto, Hall Finey, and Craig Wright), but in none of the cases has it been confirmed to be true.
+For several years, this name has been attributed to different characters (including Dorian Nakamoto, Hall Finey, and Craig Wright), but it has been confirmed to be true in none of the cases.
 It still remains a mystery.